oldgregg89/Currency-Exchanger/readme.md

 # _Currency Exchanger_

-#### _This application will take in the inputed value and give the exchange rate for that value., 2020 ver 1.0.0_
+#### _This application will take in the US Dollars and give the exchange rate for that value., 2020 ver 1.0.0_

 #### By _Ian Gregg_
 [Currency Exchanger](https://github.com/oldgregg89/Currency-Exchanger)

 ## Description

-This application will take in the users inputed value and convert the value to the rate of the country selected.
-It will have the ability to convert the currency to at value to
+This application will take in the users inputted value in US Dollars and convert the value to the rate of the country selected.
+It will have the ability to convert the currency to at value to equal to four different types of currency Yen, Swiss Franc, Rupes, or Euro.

 ## Setup/Installation Requirements